 Another quick calculation to do is looking at buying the same R160,000 car but taking out a loan and paying it over 5 years.
 Assuming an interest rate of 15% the monthly instalment will be R3,806.39 and the car will actually cost you R228,383 (quite a lot more than what you bought it for).
 So in just 5 years you end up paying R68,383 more for the car and yet the car has depreciated in value.
 You will never see that money again!

 It’s often very necessary to own a car in order to get to work and to be able to do things to earn money.
 But, cars are expensive and debt even more so!
-It’s far wiser to invest your money so you need to decide how much you are willing to give up in order to own a car and if you really need two or more cars in the household then you should consider the type of car and why you need it.
-Convenience can cost you literally hundreds of thousands of rands!
+It’s far wiser to invest your money.
+You need to decide though how much you are willing to give up in order to own a car and if you really need two or more cars in the household.
+Convenience can cost you literally hundreds of thousands of Rands!

-Personally I am still undecided but will certainly post about my decision once made.
+Personally I am still undecided about whether I should sell my car.
+I will certainly post about my decision once made.